 ASQ's Quality Progress magazine published research findings that offer insight into building and sustaining a culture of quality.
 (Note: Registration is required but access is free.)

 ISO 9001 and the Public Sector: Two New Documents, One Big Benefit, and Millions of Happy Citizens.
-An article published by ANSI provides insight on two documents that provide guidelines for government use of ISO 9001 to increase efficiency, prevent errors, and improve customer service.
+An article published by ISO provides insight on two documents that provide guidelines for government use of ISO 9001 to increase efficiency, prevent errors, and improve customer service.

 The Relationship Between ISO 9000 Certification, TQM Practices, and Organizational Performance

 An article published in Quality Management Journal (volume 21, issue 3) examines the relationships between ISO 9000 certification, TQM practices, and organizational performance.
 The model was tested with data collected from 176 certified firms in various industrial sectors in Tunisia.
+(Note: Registration is required.)

 Airports and Environmental Management Systems